Grade 6 in GCSE English Language & GCSE English Literature

 Independent Critical Study: Texts Across Time

-This element of the course is assessed as coursework: students write a comparative critical study of two texts.
+This element of the course is assessed as written coursework: students write a comparative critical study of two texts, one of which must be written pre-1900.
+Students select their own pairings with guidance from the English teaching team.
 The texts chosen must maximise opportunities for comparison and allow access to a range of critical interpretations, including over time.